tascodes/ubooru/README.md

 # Ubooru

-⚠️ Ubooru is undergoing initial development and is a very early work in progress! ⚠️ ⚠️ There is no stable release of ubooru to date.
-Please wait until this message is removed to use ubooru in production. ⚠️
+⚠️ Ubooru is undergoing initial development and is a very early work in progress! ⚠️

+⚠️ Please wait until this message is removed to use ubooru in production. ⚠️

 A self-hosted solution for tagged art galleries.